ToolR/RBLX-Group-Finder/README.md

 # Setting up

+1. run "pip install discord_webhook" in your terminal/cmd

-Replace "YOUR WEBHOOK HERE" with a discord channel webhook of your choice.
+2. Replace "YOUR WEBHOOK HERE" with a discord channel webhook of your choice.
 This code of line is found in main.py, 15th line.

 ``` webhook = DiscordWebhook(url="YOUR WEBHOOK HERE")```